ARowena/Assignment1MontesReyla-/README.md

 ####Instructions
-This repository contains two R codes, structed as follows
+This repository contains two R codes, structed as follows:

+1. Sets the working directory
+2. Loads a R core Data base
+3.